-Unless the Individual Practices of the judge presiding over discovery require a different procedure, no motion under Rules 26 through 37 inclusive and Rule 45 of the Federal Rules of Civil Procedure shall be heard unless counsel for the moving party has first requested an informal conference with the Court by letter-motion for a pre-motion discovery conference and such request has either been denied or the discovery dispute has not been resolved as a consequence of such a conference.
+Unless the individual practices of the judge presiding over discovery require a different procedure, no motion under Fed.
+R. Civ.
+P. 26 through 37 inclusive and Fed.
+R. Civ.
+P. 45 will be heard unless counsel for the moving party has first requested an informal conference with the court by letter-motion for a pre-motion discovery conference and that request has either been denied or the discovery dispute has not been resolved as a consequence of the conference.

-For relevant historical context for this Local Rule, consult the Appendix of Committee Notes.
+For relevant historical context for this local rule, consult the Appendix of Committee Notes.